 The Austrian-Swiss-German (ASG) Traveling Fellowship tour promotes international travel for the exchange of medical ideas.
 This tour is three-to-four weeks.

-• Even Year Tours: two American and one British orthopaedic surgeons tour orthopaedic centers in Austria, Switzerland, and Germany.
+• Even Years: two American and one British orthopaedic surgeons tour orthopaedic centers in Austria, Switzerland, and Germany.

-• Odd Year Tours: one Austrian, one Swiss, and two German orthopaedic surgeons tour orthopaedic centers in North America.
+• Odd Years: one Austrian, one Swiss, and two German orthopaedic surgeons tour orthopaedic centers in North America.

 Applicant Criteria